segmentio/segment-docs/src/connections/sources/mobile_guide/index.md

 ### Which destination's SDKs can be bundled?

-To check if an destination can be bundled or not, look at [the connection modes referece page](/docs/connections/destinations/cmodes-compare/) and find the line for that specific destination.
+To check if a destination can be bundled or not, look at [the connection modes referece page](/docs/connections/destinations/cmodes-compare/) and find the line for that specific destination.

 If a destination has a checkmark in the "Device - Mobile" column, it can be bundled.